Have you ever thought “what can I make with an old picket fence?” Read on to see how we made a privacy screen with a reclaimed wood fence.

-- Cut pickets or other salvaged wood to desired length using a circular saw.
+- Then cut pickets or other salvaged wood to desired length using a circular saw.
 The pickets I purchased were 5 ft and I left them as-is.
 I wanted them horizontal to make for easy hanging of decorations.

-- Build base that consists of one horizontal 2×4 cut to 4 foot 6 inches screwed to two perpendicular 2×4’s cut to 42 inches.
+- Build base that consists of one horizontal 2×4 cut to 4 foot 6 inches (or to your desired size) screwed to two perpendicular 2×4’s cut to 42 inches.

 - Screw two vertical 2×4’s that each measure 6 foot 4 inches to the base.

-- Screw a 2×4 cut to 4 feet 6 inches along the top to connect the two vertical pieces.
+- Screw a 2×4 cut to 4 feet 6 inches along the top to connect the two vertical posts.

 - Using brad nails and nail gun, secure the pickets to the frame of 2×4’s.
 When we were laying out the pickets to visualize the screen, we forgot to take into account the height of the wood frame base.
 To compensate, my DIY guy started to attach the pickets at the top.
 This left a larger gap at the bottom, which we were fine with since furniture will cover the bottom.